 Mama Mias Pizzeria

 For good value food in Noia, a pizzeria called Mama Mias is as good as it gets.
 It is located behind the large town square (alameda) to the back of the second of the two large pink apartment buildings.
 This restaurant has an extensive menu of pizzas and pastas along with some veal, fish and pork courses, but you can also have an informal three course dinner there as well.
-We have eaten at Mama Mias many times and have never been disappointed with either the quality of the food or the friendly service.
+We have eaten at Mama Mias mdozens of times and have never been disappointed with either the quality of the food or the friendly service.

 Below, the exterior of Mama Mias.